 This report is used to create an assembled summary of available paid leave for a specific group of employees.
 It provides details such as the number of paid leave left, the hours that have been taken, the salary of the particular employee and the likewise.

 This report provides details about the employees placed "On Leave" within a particular date period.
 This report is used to generate a list of employees on extended leave.
 It includes details such as the type of leave, leave, whether it is paid leave, leave duration, and return date.

-This report provides a summary of all employee records where a specific type of account change has been executed within a defined date range.
+This report provides a summary of all employee personnel records where a specific type of account change has been executed within a defined date range.
 This report is used to identify accounts affected by specific types of data adjustments, including pay rate, job code, hire date, or termination.

 New Hires Information